jnlee4838/ESP32_KSZ8863RLL_Dual_Ethernet/README.md

 * Set the target device "esp32" and "ESP32 chip (via ESP Prog)".

-* click #6, "SDK Configuration Editor (menuconfig)" and then it takes time and you can see new folders "build" and "managed_compoennts" in the "EXPLORER" window at left side. and also please check the "OUTPUT" window in bottom side of your VS Code that will tell whether your config is correct or not. hopefully no problems at all!
+* Click #6, "SDK Configuration Editor (menuconfig)" and then it takes time and you can see new folders "build" and "managed_compoennts" in the "EXPLORER" window at left side. and also please check the "OUTPUT" window in bottom side of your VS Code that will tell whether your config is correct or not. hopefully no problems at all!

 ![esp32 ksz8863 simple switch menuconfig entry](images/esp32_ksz8863_menuconfig_entry.png)